Casey Printers: BC Lions (second stint)

-On September 21, 2009, Casey Printers agreed to terms with BC Lions on a practice roster contract.
+On September 21, 2009, Printers agreed to terms with the Lions on a practice roster contract.
 He was signed from the practice roster on October 8, and suited up as the third-string quarterback on October 9, in a game versus the Edmonton Eskimos.
-He then became the starting quarterback on October 24, in a 33-30 overtime loss to the Saskatchewan Roughriders.
+He then became the starting quarterback on October 24, in a 33–30 overtime loss to the Saskatchewan Roughriders.

 On Thanksgiving Day October 11, 2010, Printers replaced Travis Lulay at quarterback.
 Opponent Winnipeg Blue Bombers started rookie Alex Brink but he was replaced by Steven Jyles after an awful start.
-With Jyles at quarterback, the Bombers overcame a 32-14 4th quarter deficit and sent the game into overtime with the score tied at 32.
+With Jyles at quarterback, the Bombers overcame a 32–14 4th quarter deficit and sent the game into overtime with the score tied at 32.

 The Winnipeg fans who were booing earlier at Brink were now yelling to disrupt the Lions' play calling.
-With the Lions down 41-35 in the 2nd overtime period, Printers attempted a pass to O'Neil Wilson on 2nd and long.
+With the Lions down 41–35 in the 2nd overtime period, Printers attempted a pass to O'Neil Wilson on 2nd and long.
 However, it was intercepted by Deon Beasley and returned for a touchdown.
 Shortly after throwing the game-ending interception, Printers was seen throwing his helmet to the ground in disgust and yelling at Wilson.

 He was released from the team later that week.